conan-io/docs/packaging/bintray/conan_center_guide.rst

 To have your recipe or binary package available on `conan-center`_, you need to submit an inclusion request to Bintray, and the Bintray team will review your request.

-- If you are the author of an open source library, your package will be approved.
+- If you are the **author of an open source library**, your package will be approved.
   Keep in mind that it is your responsibility to maintain acceptable standards of quality for all packages you submit for inclusion in `conan-center`_.